Last Updated on April 19, 2023

-Christmas in North Carolina is about religious celebrations, but it’s also about spreading joy.
+Christmas in North Carolina is about religious celebrations and getting together with family, but it’s also about spreading joy and community.
 That’s why we’re always searching for Christmas events for everyone.

 Of course, we love those familiar sights like Christmas lights, holiday train rides, and more festive fun.
 But thanks to our state’s incredible diversity, there are special events during the Christmas season that celebrate different cultures, too.